sudo-simon/FAT/README.md

 }
 ```

+### rm

-- **rm**: searches for a matching file name in the CWD, and if successful deletes all FAT entries for said file, but does not erase file blocks (to emulate real life FAT filesystems behaviour).
+It searches for a matching file name in the CWD, and if successful deletes all FAT entries for said file, but does not erase file blocks (to emulate real life FAT filesystems behaviour).

 The name search in the CWD takes O(log(n)) time because FolderListElem entries are kept in alphabetical order with a merge sort algorithm and then searched with a binary search one.